 Plastic surgery is a surgical specialty which changes the appearance and function of patient’s bodies.
 Plastic is derived from the Greek work “plastikos” which means to mold or to shape.
 For people who wish to improve their appearance, cosmetic surgical procedures offer patients the opportunity to reshape certain physical features and improve their self-esteem.

 What is the difference between surgeons referred to as “Plastic Surgeons” and “Cosmetic Surgeons”?
 The doctor you choose should be Board Certified in Plastic Surgery .
 A cosmetic surgeon can be a dermatologist, gynecologist, dentist, family practice doctor—or any kind of doctor who has taken a few courses to learn about cosmetic procedures.
 The courses do not involve hands on training..
 Your safest route is to go with a Board Certified Plastic Surgeon who has years of experience in performing aesthetic and reconstructive procedures.
 Visit our page How To Choose A Plastic Surgeon for information to help you decide what’s best for you.

 What is the cost of the procedure(s)?

 The cost of surgery is dependent upon the procedure(s) being performed, the anesthesia, and the operating room time.
+Visit our pricing page for more details on the procedure you’re interested in.
 Call our office at (858) 974-9876 for a convenient time to schedule a consultation with Dr. Kaweski.

 Will there be discomfort after surgery?